isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 There were 24 teams in all -- including most top schools like Raffles Institution, Raffles Girls’ School, Nanyang Girls’ High School, Methodist Girls’ School and Singapore Chinese Girls’ School.
 They competed in 3 matches and were defeated by HCI in the prepared round.
-The 2nd and 3rd rounds were impromptu rounds in which they beatFMSS and NUS High.
+The 2nd and 3rd rounds were impromptu rounds in which they beatFMSS and NUS High.&nbsp;

-**Pupils’ Reflections:**
+**Pupils’ Reflections:**&nbsp;

 “RDA U14s 2013 was a memorable and enriching experience as we were pitted against some of the finest debaters.
 We knew that to succeed, we must work together as a team and train hard.
 The competition provided a great platform to explore global issues and gain different perspectives.
 We would like to thank our coach, teachers, Mrs Ong and Ms Ong for their constant guidance and support.
-To God be the Glory!”  <br>
+To God be the Glory!”&nbsp; <br>
-**_Amanda Chia, Secondary 2.2_**
+**_Amanda Chia, Secondary 2.2_**&nbsp;